Generative Patch Priors for Practical Compressive Image Recovery: Background

-\textbf{Self Calibration:} The idea of self-calibration has been studied in different contexts like medical imaging \cite{shin2014calibrationless}, camera self-calibration \cite{pollefeys1999self} and in other bi-linear inverse problems \cite{ling2018self}.
-SC for compressive sensing has also been studied \cite{ling2015self}, though using a model that addresses sensor gain alone, and poses a convex problem using traditional priors on the image manifold like sparsity, whereas ours relies on the generative patch prior to address calibration with sensor gain and sensor shift.
+\textbf{Self Calibration:} In compressive sensing, the idea of self-calibration has been extensively studied as the problem of basis mismatch \cite{chi2011sensitivity,ling2015self}, although it is studied in the context of more traditional image priors such as sparsity in some spectral basis, whereas our focus is on more recent generative priors.
+More generally, the self-calibration problem has been studied in different contexts like medical imaging \cite{griswold2002generalized}, camera self-calibration \cite{pollefeys1999self} and in other bi-linear inverse problems \cite{ling2018self}.
 The SC problem is also indirectly related to several recent efforts in solving problems `blindly', with unknown corruptions \cite{anirudh2020mimicgan}, filters \cite{xia2019training,asim2019blind}, or demodulation \cite{hand2019global}.

 \textbf{Patch-based models:} Since smaller patches are statistically simpler and easier to model than entire image, priors designed from on image patches have been used in computer vision and image processing for a long time \cite{freeman2000learning,peyre2009manifold,ni2011example,cho2008patch}.
+GPP is also related to patch-based dictionary learning approaches used for denoising problems like KSVD \cite{elad2006image} where we expect the patch generator to act as a more powerful, non-linear basis than the one learned using KSVD.
 More recently, deep learning based on patches from a single image have emerged as powerful regularizers like in untrained network priors \cite{yokota2019manifold}, and generative models \cite{shaham2019singan}, and inverse imaging \cite{Gilton2019}.
 These approaches do not focus on approximating the space of the entire patch manifold that can serve as a generic image prior, instead focusing on space of patches related to a single image.